 Be sure to check out this great post about how to fully optimize your Google listing, here.

 Tip 2: Utilize Email Marketing

 One of the most effective marketing techniques for any business, particularly retail, is email marketing.
-Chances are you personally probably get at least a couple emails from brands you follow every day.
+Chances are you personally get at least a couple of emails from brands you follow every day.
 Why?
-Because "email marketing drives more conversions than any other marketing channel, including search and social," according to Monetate.
+Because “email marketing drives more conversions than any other marketing channel, including search and social,” according to Monetate.

-The hardest part about email marketing is building your list to send the actual emails to.
+The hardest part about email marketing is building your list to send emails to.
 There are many different methods for collecting those precious emails.
-If you are an e-commerce store or simply a brick n' mortar location, you could draw people in with some sweet discounts.
-The key to collecting people's email addresses for marketing is to make sure you are providing value in each and every email you send them.
+If you are an e-commerce store or simply a brick n’ mortar location, you could draw people in with some sweet discounts.
+The key to collecting people’s email addresses for marketing is to make sure you are providing value in each and every email you send them.

 The ANA, the Association of National Advertisers, found “When it comes to purchases made as a result of receiving a marketing message, email has the highest conversion rate (66%) when compared to social, direct mail…”

 But email marketing is not only a marketing tip for retailers.
 It can also be used for B2B companies.
 However, instead of sending your list offers and discounts, content drives B2B email marketing.
-The content you should send your list is entirely up to you.
+The content you should send to your list is entirely up to you.
 It can be blogs, podcasts, guides, case studies, etc. It is vital for any B2B email marketing list to be segmented based on your business.
 If you offer a couple of different services, make sure you have those email addresses properly tagged to whatever they are interested in.

 If you’re worried that email marketing will be taking up too much time or money, you will be glad to know that for every $1 invested in your email strategy, you can expect an average return of $38.